 Deductible and Out-of-Pocket Limits

-The Internal Revenue Service has announced the deductible, out-of-pocket, and contribution limits for HSA-qualified plans for the 2019 calendar year.
-The minimum deductible remains unchanged from 2018: $1,350 for people with single coverage and $2,700 for people with family coverage.
-(The minimum individual deductible on an embedded deductible plan is $2,700, the same as the minimum family deductible.)
-Meanwhile, the out-of-pocket limit increased by $100 for people with single coverage, from $6,650 to $6,750, and by $200 for people with family coverage, from $13,300 to $13,500.
+The Internal Revenue Service has announced the deductible, out-of-pocket, and contribution limits for HSA-qualified plans for the 2023 calendar year.
+The minimum deductible increased from $1,400 to $1,500 for people with single coverage and from $2,800 to $3,000 for people with family coverage, compared with 2022.
+(The minimum individual deductible on an embedded deductible plan is $3,000, the same as the minimum family deductible.)

 If you have questions about Health Savings Accounts or are interested in one for your family or your employees, please contact JME Insurance at 972.245.0266.